Uganda has banned the practice of making divorced women refund their bride price

 For the last 15 years, Mifumi has been campaigning to get bride price banned because, as Turner argues, it devalues women and is at the root of much of the violence Ugandan women experience.

-, Uganda's Supreme Court, agreed in part with Mifumi and ruled that the practice of refunding bride price on the dissolution of a customary marriage was unconstitutional and should be banned.
-They disagreed that bride price itself was unconstitutional but the ruling is the beginning of a process of shifting bride price from a fee paid for a woman into a gift -- not demanded and not refunded.
+On 6 August, Uganda’s Supreme Court, agreed in part with Mifumi and ruled that the practice of refunding bride price on the dissolution of a customary marriage was unconstitutional and should be banned.
+They disagreed that bride price itself was unconstitutional but the ruling is the beginning of a process of shifting bride price from a fee paid for a woman into a gift – not demanded and not refunded.

 Speaking from Kampala, Turner describes how she felt on hearing the news: “I was euphoric!
 The night before the ruling I couldn’t sleep but [as soon as I heard] I was shouting for joy.
 We have struggled for the last 14 years…I am really happy.
 My heart is full.”